- A magazine read-a-thon with my mom’s Southern Livings and Better Homes and Gardens (since I decided to go subscription-free a few years ago).

 This butter pecan praline poke cake is ridiculously easy.
 I preheated the oven to 350 degrees.

 In a large mixing bowl, I dumped my cake mix and the tub of coconut pecan.
 Yes, this seems weird.
-But this ingredient right here made the cake.
+But this ingredient right here totally makes this pecan praline poke cake!
 I also added the eggs, the oil, and the water.

 I mixed the batter until well blended before adding 1/2 cup chopped pecans.